 Overall objective of the National Energy Poverty Strategy should be to mitigate the investment risk entailed in low-income vulnerable households.
 Customised programmes and certain de-risking policies ought to be applied in order to include this population group in loan financing.
 At the same time, provisions should be made to address conflicting interest between owners and leaseholders by factoring the upgraded residency's energy efficiency into the property's market value (see RenoValue project105).
-In addition, used by prospective investors as evaluation criterion, energy efficiency may render an investment sustainable (see Investor Confidence project106).
+In addition, energy efficiency as an evaluation criterion, may render an investment sustainable to prospective investors (see Investor Confidence project106).
 Finally, based on the "Energy Efficiency Mortgages Action Plan" programme, energy efficiency loans have the capacity to generate minor benefits for all stakeholders - loan borrowers, mortgage lenders, investors and governments while they might also quarantee wealth preservation, risk mitigation of likely loan defaults as well as safeguarding of capital and energy savings.
 Credit risk-sharing with other credit institutions and actors could be a viable alternative till the banking sector becomes convinced of the low credit risk entailed in energy efficiency loans.